akshayjshah/blog/posts/building-a-blog.md

 Hakyll is a static site generator, which means that it's only a few short steps away from writing markup by hand.
-Those few steps make all the difference, though---I can still control exactly what the final HTML will look like, but Hakyll lets me write articles in [Markdown][] and use templates for site-wide elements like navigation and footers.
+Those few steps make all the difference, though --- I can still control exactly what the final HTML will look like, but Hakyll lets me write articles in [Markdown][] and use templates for site-wide elements like navigation and footers.
 Static sites are all the rage among geeks these days, so [a lot's][nanoc] already [been written][stevelosh]